InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 - Project maintainers want to find ways to scale their ability to support a project
 - Project maintainers want to find ways to lengthen the value delivered by a project
 - Project maintainers want to visibly reward frequent contributors and empower them to amplify their value contribution.
-- Lack of mechanism for recognizing contributions across teams within an organization
+- Lack of mechanism and language for recognizing contributions across teams within an organization

 ## Context